FITP XX will be held on March 27, 2010

 - Attendees at Intermediate or Advanced sessions without required skills may be asked to leave in fairness to other attendees.

 - Materials fees may be requested to cover the cost of materials provided to the attendees.
 Such fees should be kept as low as possible and provided on a cost-only basis.
+Please consider other options before providing handouts - we can host files on our webserver for example.

 There will also be some space for "poster sessions" for those more interested in just putting up the results of their work without actually presenting them.